randy3k/SendCode/README.md

 # SendCode for Sublime Text

 ---
-## Imporatant notice
+## Important notice

-SendCode no longer defines the keybind for change working directory.
+SendCode no longer defines the keybinds for change working directory.
 User should define their own keybinds in the user settings.
 Somethings like

 ```json